RossBencina/Fractorp/docs/tutorial/02-raw-actors.cpp.md

 > Actor *a = new Actor;
 >```

-However, if we're going to support creating new actors we also need to provide a way to delete them.
+Now, if we're going to support creating new actors we also need to provide a way to delete them.
 This raises a subtle point: our actors are polymorphic.
 Each subclass may need its own destructor (e.g. to clean up  local data, and to ensure that member objects have their destructors invoked).
 Typically this is what a virtual destructor is for, however I'm loath